florianjeanmart/project/public/components/messenger/docs/intro.md

 ### Events

 You can add DOM event handlers to the message itself, or any element within it.
-For example, you might wish to do something when the myself clicks on the message.
+For example, you might wish to do something when the user clicks on the message.

 The format of the event key is: "`[type] event [selector]`"